ronniec95/xladd-derive/README.md

 ## xladd dependency

-As I cannot seem to be able to get in touch with MarcusRainbow, the original author of the xladd crate, I've created a fork of that, so in `Cargo.toml` you need to add a github dependency `xladd = { git ="https://github.com/ronniec95/xladd"}`
+As I cannot seem to be able to get in touch with MarcusRainbow, the original author of the xladd crate, I've created a fork of that, so in `Cargo.toml` you need to add a github dependency `xladd = { git ="https://github.com/ronniec95/xladd"}`.
+Let me know if that is a problem and I can see if there's a better way

 ## Unsafe code

 As the xladd package calls into the Windows C api it's inherently unsafe.

+## Not yet handled

+Asynchronous methods.
+I've not had the need for this especially as network and IO type work is much better done within Excel itself.

+I also would like to add RTD support so you can subscribe to live data.